Winter bookings are now open!

 If you are not eligible for means-tested free school meals, but think your child should get a free space, see FAQ “I think my child should get a free space, but doesn’t get means-tested free school meals.”

-Big Norfolk Holiday Fun programme is funded by the Department of Education and targets children who are eligible for means-tested free school meals.
+Big Norfolk Holiday Fun programme is funded to target children who are eligible for benefits-related free school meals.

 Funding is also available for Awarded Places.
 These places are offered to children the County Council considers particularly vulnerable in Norfolk.
 This includes refugees, excluded children, socially isolated individuals, young carers, victims of domestic abuse or exploitation and children in care.